owise1/ic-js/docs/ic-export.md

 # Structure
 * newlines separate everything
 * lines with no leading special character define the [thot](/docs/ic.md#Thots) we'll be describing
-* we'll strip leading and ending whitespace
+* leading and ending whitespace is stripped

 #### Special Characters